Sunday, 10 April 2016

 The old church now has over 27 vibrant, stained glass windows.
 Here is a picture of the exquisite stained glass.

+I never get tired of walking around in these majestic buildings from so long ago.
+They are so breathtaking!
+This old church was no exception.
 There are approximately 400 people entombed in this church.
 I want to mention three of the most notable people.
 The first is Johannes Vermeer (1675) - he is now recognized as one of the greatest painters of the Dutch Golden Age.
 (I will go into more detail about Vermeer tomorrow, as we are visiting his greatest masterpiece called 'Girl With a Pearl Earring', at the Mauritshuis Museum at The Hague (another city in Holland).

 Secondly, Anthony van Leeuwehoek (1723) - he was considered the father of microbiology and was the first to observe and describe microorganisms.